ctang415/peri-period-app/README.md

 - On/Off button to toggle light and dark mode.
 - Export button to retrieve all data into a csv.
 - Delete button to delete all entries in calendar.
-- *NEW* Jump button to jump to specific month and year in the calendar.
+- **NEW** Jump button to jump to specific month and year in the calendar.

-**How to run locally on your computer**: Activate your virtual environment with `source venv/bin/activate` and then use `run flask` in the folder where your app is located.
+**How to run locally on your computer**: Activate your virtual environment with `source venv/bin/activate` and then use `flask run` in the folder where your app is located.

 ## What the application looks like:
 ![Screenshot of Home page in Light mode](https://imgur.com/bhjpGSJ.jpg)